-On May 8, 2002, NMFS announced the availability of a SCS stock assessment (67 FR 30879) (Cortés, 2002).
+On May 8, 2002, NMFS announced the availability of a SCS stock assessment (67 FR 30879).
 The Mote Marine Laboratory and the University of Florida provided NMFS with another SCS assessment in August 2002.
-Both of these stock assessments indicate that overfishing was occurring on finetooth sharks while the three other species in the SCS complex (Atlantic sharpnose, bonnethead, and blacknose) were not overfished and overfishing was not occurring.
-On October 17, 2002, NMFS announced the availability of the 2002 LCS stock assessment (Cortés et al., 2002) and the workshop meeting report (67 FR 64098).
-The results of this stock assessment indicate that the LCS complex was still overfished and overfishing was occurring.
-Additionally, the 2002 LCS stock assessment found that sandbar sharks were no longer overfished but that overfishing is still occurring and that blacktip sharks were rebuilt and overfishing was not occurring.
+Both of these stock assessments indicate that overfishing is occurring on finetooth sharks while the three other species in the SCS complex (Atlantic sharpnose, bonnethead, and blacknose) are not overfished and overfishing is not occurring.
+On October 17, 2002, NMFS announced the availability of the 2002 LCS stock assessment and the workshop meeting report (67 FR 64098).
+The results of this stock assessment indicate that the LCS complex is still overfished and overfishing is occurring.
+Additionally, the 2002 LCS stock assessment found that sandbar sharks are no longer overfished but that overfishing is still occurring and that blacktip sharks are rebuilt and overfishing is not occurring.